 PROFESSIONAL ESPORTS PLAYERS

-In the esports business there is not always a fair fight.
+The esports business doesn’t always fight fair.
 Teams and sponsors are supported by a group of lawyers, which are paid to maximize the interests of their clients.
-And in practice, these interests are often different from the best interests of the players.
+And in practice, these interests often differ from the best interests of the players.

-At SPIKE Esports Agency we focus on the business side, while players as our clients can focus on gaming.
-We do all we can to maximize the value of players and to make sure that they are not trapped in bad deals.
+At the SPIKE Esports Agency, we focus on the business side, while players as our clients can focus on gaming.
+We do all we can to maximize the value of the players and to make sure that they are not trapped in bad deals.

-What we at SPIKE Esports Agency are bringing to the esports industry is fairness and clarity of business arrangements and legal safety for the players.
-With our player-centric mindset, we put players first.
-This is where they should always be.
+The SPIKE Esports Agency wants to bring fairness to the esports industry along with the clarity of business arrangements and legal safety for the players.
+With our player-centric mindset, we put players first as this is where they should always be.

-no up-front payments, only a percentage from deals we help to find and/or negotiate (negotiated salary, secured endorsements)
+No up-front payments, only a percentage from the deals we help to find and/or negotiate (negotiated salary, secured endorsements)

 WE CHARGE AN HOURLY RATE FOR THE WORK WE HAVE DONE

-no up-front payments, our hourly rate is between 70,00 and 100,00 EUR, depending on the complexity of the matter.
+No up-front payments.
+Our hourly rate is between 70 and 100 EUR, depending on the complexity of the matter

 Esports teams and sponsors have a lot of lawyers behind them, who draft contracts and other legal documentation in a way that is favorable to them.
 Quite often, their interests can conflict with the interests of gamers.
-Consequently, in the worst case scenario after signing a contract, a gamer can be trapped in a deal which is not fair for him or her from several perspectives: a gamer is not entitled to fair payment, they are limited in signing deals with other sponsors, and they are not allowed to manage their own personal brand properly.
+Consequently, in the worst-case scenario after signing a contract, a gamer can be trapped in a deal that is not fair for them from several perspectives: a gamer is not entitled to fair payment, they are limited in signing deals with other sponsors, and they are not allowed to manage their own personal brand properly.

-The role of the agent is to look after the player's best interests when negotiating a contract with the team or sponsor or when handling the player's image rights.
-An agent represents the player, handles paperwork and looks after the legal aspects of the player's professional esports career.
-In short, having an agent allows the player to focus on gaming, while the business side is taken care of by the agent.
+The role of the agent is to look after the player’s best interests when negotiating a contract with the team or sponsor or when handling the player’s image rights.
+An agent represents the player, handles the paperwork, and looks after the legal aspects of the player’s professional esports career.
+In short, having an agent allows the player to focus on gaming, while their agent takes care of the business side of the deal.

-At Spike Esports Agency we only represent gamers.
+At the SPIKE Esports Agency, we only represent gamers.
 We do not represent teams or sponsors.
-In that way there are no conflicts of interest between the interests of gamers we represent and other stakeholders.
-In addition, we only get paid a percentage from agreed deals between players and teams or sponsors, so it is also in our best interest to negotiate the best possible deal for each player we represent.
+In that way, there are no conflicts of interest between the interests of the gamers we represent and other stakeholders.
+In addition, we only get a percentage from any agreed deals between the players and teams or sponsors, so it is also in our best interest to negotiate the best possible deal for each player we represent.

 No. In case we will be representing you in front of a team or sponsor, you as a player will have the final call if you would like to close the deal.
 We cannot and will not force you to sign anything and you are not required to pay us anything, except in the case of a successfully negotiated deal.